hirememorey/yesand-music/TESTING_PLAN.md

 ## Overview

-This document provides step-by-step instructions for testing the YesAnd Music system, including both the command-line MIDI editor and the visual-first interface (Phase 3).
-The test plan covers the complete workflow from DAW export to transformation to DAW import, as well as visual interface testing.
+This document provides step-by-step instructions for testing the YesAnd Music system, including both the command-line MIDI editor and the invisible intelligence interface (Phase 3).
+The test plan covers the complete workflow from DAW export to transformation to DAW import, as well as invisible intelligence testing.

 ## Prerequisites